OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 **Rationale**: Outsystems 11 is now using the GemBox.Spreadsheet 45.0.0.1094.
 This version comes with some breaking changes when compared to the version previously used.

 **Fix**: Change the Excel files content so that it is compliant with the breaking changes.

+2\. <a id="bc-11240-2"></a>

+**Issue**: Compilation errors occur in modules integrating with SAP services when the machine installed the SAP Connector for Microsoft.NET 3.0.x for Windows 64bit.

+**Runtime**: Traditional web, Reactive web, Mobile

+**Rationale**: The SAP Connector for Microsoft.NET 3.0.x for Windows 64bit depended on Microsoft C++ Runtime DLLs version 10.x, which reached its EOS.

+**Fix**: Install SAP Connector for Microsoft.NET 3.1.x for Windows 64bit, as explained in the Platform installation checklist.
+This new version depends on Microsoft C++ Runtime DLLs version 14.x, which Microsoft still supports.

 ### Introduced in Platform Server 11.21.0 { #bc-11210-1 }